Understanding Cauda Equina Syndrome:

 Epidural Hematoma:

-- Bleeding within the spinal canal, often due to trauma or post-surgical complications, can form a hematoma that compresses the cauda equina.
+- Bleeding within the spinal canal, often due to trauma or post-surgical complications, can form a hematoma.
+This can compress the cauda equina.

 Congenital Abnormalities:

-- Certain individuals are born with structural abnormalities that increase their risk for CES, such as spina bifida or other developmental anomalies.
+- Certain individuals are born with structural abnormalities that increase their risk for CES.
+For instance, spina bifida or other developmental anomalies.

 Iatrogenic Causes: